tier4/caret_doc/docs/configuration/rename_function.md

 # How to rename sub-objects in an architecture object

 An architecture object has several sub-objects such as callbacks, nodes, paths, executors and topics.
-CARET assigns names to those sub-objects to identify them.
-Those names come from identifiers captured at initialization tracepoints.
+CARET assigns names to these sub-objects to identify them.
+These names come from identifiers captured at initialization tracepoints.
 The target application may assign different identifiers to the sub-objects on each launch or update.
 It prevents users from reusing the existing architecture object as it is.
-To enhance reusability of the architecture object, CARET serves APIs to change the names of those sub-objects.
+To enhance the reusability of the architecture object, CARET serves APIs to change the names of these sub-objects.

 All of the following code snippets can be executed after the `Architecture('type', 'file_path')` method loads an architecture object.
 The architecture object whose sub-objects are renamed is saved to a file as explained in [the previous page](./load_and_save.md#save).